Portuguese heraldry: Other security forces and services

 Besides the National Republican Guard and the former Fiscal Guard, other Portuguese security forces and services make use of military type heraldry, despite most of these having a civil nature.

 The coat of arms of the Public Security Police (PSP) was approved in 1982.
-It was azur with a star of six points argent, an helm argent, torse and mantling azur and argent, a flying falcon argent, the collar of the Order of the Tower and Sword and a scroll with the motto Pela Ordem e pela Pátria (For the Order and for the Motherland).
+It was Azure with a star of six points Argent, a helm Argent, torse and mantling Azure and Argent, a flying falcon Argent for a crest, the collar of the Order of the Tower and Sword and a scroll with the motto Pela Ordem e pela Pátria (For the Order and for the Motherland).
 In the same year, the PSP Command initiated a process of creation of coat of arms for the several units and commands of the body, with the support of Colonel Jorge Guerreiro, head of the Army's Heraldic Office.
-Col. Guerreiro designed a specific PSP coronet, consisting of a ring topped by four stars of six points (three visible) with displayed falcons in their intervals, all in or.
+Col. Guerreiro designed a specific PSP coronet, consisting of a ring topped by four stars of six points (three visible) with displayed falcons in their intervals, all in Or.
 The achievements of arms of most of the units (including of all territorial commands) were then represented as a heater shield topped by the PSP coronet and a scroll with a motto under the shield.
 However, the heraldic standardization was not universal as, besides the PSP's own coat of arms, the coats of arms created for a number of units did not follow the PSP heraldic standards.

 The Portuguese intelligence system (SIRP) and its constituent services also make use of coats of arms.
-That of the Secretary General of the SIRP was established in 2007 as being a shield sable with a wall with three doors argent, accompanied by two lamps in the chief and an armillary sphere in the base all or, a helm argent, the crest being a phoenix argent crowned or issuing from flames gules, a scroll with the motto E com força e saber, que mais importa (And with strength and knowing, what matters most).
-The coat of arms of the Internal Security Intelligence Service (SIS) is sable, an eagle head argent beaked or, a bordure or with eight castles sable, an ancient crown or, a scroll with the motto Principiis obstare (To hold the front line).
-The coat of arms of the external intelligence service (SIED) is gules, an armillary sphere or, an helm argent, the crest an owl or and a scroll with the motto Adivinhar perigos, e evitallos (To foresee dangers and avoid them).
+That of the Secretary General of the SIRP was established in 2007 as being a shield Sable with a wall with three doors Argent, accompanied by two lamps in the chief and an armillary sphere in the base all Or, a helm Argent, the crest being a phoenix Argent crowned Or issuing from flames Gules, a scroll with the motto E com força e saber, que mais importa (And with strength and knowing, what matters most).
+The coat of arms of the Internal Security Intelligence Service (SIS) is Sable, an eagle head Argent beaked Or, a bordure Or with eight castles Sable, an ancient crown Or, a scroll with the motto Principiis Obstare (To hold the front line).
+The coat of arms of the external intelligence service (SIED) is Gules, an armillary sphere Or, a helm Argent, the crest an owl Or and a scroll with the motto Adivinhar Perigos, e Evitallos (To foresee dangers and avoid them).
 The achievements of arms of the three bodies are represented with round bottom shields.

 A heraldic emblem was granted to the Border and Immigration Police (SEF) in 1989.
-This is a shield azur with an armillary sphere or, helm argent, rose and mantling azur and or, the crest a flying swallow in its proper, a scroll with the motto Sub lege, libertas (Under the law, freedom).
+This is a shield Azure with an armillary sphere Or, helm Argent, torse and mantling Azure and Or, the crest a flying swallow proper, a scroll with the motto Sub Lege, Libertas (Under the law, freedom).